 Masafer Yatta is an area in the South Hebron Hills of the West Bank, which is home to twelve Palestinian villages totaling about 2,800 residents.
 The area is spread out over about 35,000 dunam of land, where agricultural communities have lived for generations.

 In opposition to international law, which prohibits the expulsion of a population from its land and the use of occupied land for military training, the Israeli army declared the area Firing Zone 918, in the early 1980s, in order to dispossess Palestinians from their homes and strengthen Israeli settlements in the area.

 Since this declaration, residents have lived under the daily threat of demolitions, evictions, and dispossession.
 Families in Masafer Yatta are denied access to their land, roads, sources of water, schools, medical services, and hospitals.
 This is in addition to nearly daily violence from settlers in the region.

-We must not stand by quietly as the State evicts entire communities in our name.
+We must not stand by as Israel evicts and expels entire communities.
 We cannot allow Apartheid to go unchallenged.